The Complete Busuu Review of 2023: Is It Worth Using?

 What Is Busuu?

-Busuu also provides offline lessons so you can download some extra practice and take it with you anywhere, anytime.
+Busuu also provides offline lessons so you can download them to study without an internet connection.

 How Does Busuu Work?

 - Beginner A1

 - Upper Intermediate B2

 A few courses, like Spanish and English, have lessons too at Advanced C1.